MGL1994/project-04/README.md

 * **Have a visually impressive design**
 * **Be deployed online** so it's publicly accessible.
 * **Have automated tests** for _at least_ one RESTful resource on the back-end.

+### Timeframe

+I was given 7 days to complete the project.

 ### Goal